-The Archaeological Park is home to the Winged Victory, a bronze masterpiece from the first century CE, which between 2019 and 2021 has been the subject of an exemplary interdisciplinary study and restoration carried out by the Opificio delle Pietre Dure in Florence.
+The archaeological Park is home to the Winged Victory, a bronze masterpiece from the first century CE, which between 2019 and 2021 has been the subject of an exemplary interdisciplinary study and restoration carried out by the Opificio delle Pietre Dure in Florence.

 The statue is now in its new collocation in the eastern cell of the Capitolium, in a museum setting designed by Spanish architect Juan Navarro Baldeweg, conceived to enhance the material and formal characteristics of the bronze statue, highlighted by the monumentality of the architecture and a luminous scenography.

-The Winged Victory has returned to where it was found: in 1826, during archaeological excavations carried out in the area by members of the Ateneo di Scienze, Lettere e Arti of Brescia, set inside two walls of the ancient Capitolium, this statue was discovered together with six imperial heads and hundreds of other
+The Winged Victory has returned to where it was found: in 1826, during archaeological excavations carried out in the area by members of the Ateneo di Scienze, Lettere e Arti of Brescia, set inside two walls of the ancient Capitolium, this statue was discovered together with six imperial heads and hundreds of other bronze artifacts.

 The Roman Theatre